Skip to Content

 South Carolina Healthy Connections Kids

-Healthy Connections Kids is a health insurance program for children up to age 19 in South Carolina who are not eligible for Medicaid and who are uninsured.
+Healthy Connections Kids is a health insurance program for children up to age 19 whose families earn too much for standard Medicaid

 How do I apply for Healthy Connections Kids in SC?

-Application for Healthy Connections Kids can also be done via apply.scdhhs.gov or call (888) 549-0820 to find out if your child qualifies for CHIP.
+Applications for Healthy Connections Kids are available through SCDHHS Online Application Portal or call (888) 549-0820 to find out if your child qualifies for CHIP.

 South Carolina Child Care Scholarship Program